 Are Hot Dogs Good or Bad For Bodybuilding?
 (Pros & Cons)

-Are hot dogs good or bad for bodybuilding?
-Hot dogs are not the best food for bodybuilding because they provide little to no nutritional value, their macronutrient distribution is not ideal (the ratio between protein, carbs, and fat), and they contain on average 17 grams of saturated and trans fat.
+• Hot dogs are not the best food for bodybuilding because they provide little to no nutritional value, their macronutrient distribution is not ideal (the ratio between protein, carbs, and fat), and they contain, on average, 17 grams of saturated and trans fat.

 Calories In Hot Dogs

-Hot dogs by themselves without the bun or toppings included are around 186 calories per hot dog.
-However, hot dogs are typically eaten with a hot dog bun and condiments which would easily add 100 to 200 additional calories.
+Hot dogs without the bun or toppings are around 186 calories a piece.
+However, they are typically eaten with a hot dog bun and condiments, which would easily add 100 to 200 additional calories.

-If we need to consume more calories, like in a bulking phase, then having multiple hot dogs with buns and condiments would be the best option.
+If you need more calories, like in a bulking phase, having multiple hot dogs with buns and condiments would be the best option.

-If we need to consume fewer calories, then having a hot dog with a lower carb bun or no bun and pairing it with a salad would likely be the best option.
+If you need to consume fewer calories, having a hot dog with a lower-carb bun or no bun and pairing it with a salad would likely be the best option.

 Macronutrients In Hot Dogs